-Preventive Maintenance: starts with temperature control.
-If you are comfortable it is right for your floor.
-Temperatures should be kept between 60 to 80 degrees F. and the relative humidity should be between 35 - 50% at all times.
+Start with temperature control.
+Temperatures should be kept between 60 to 80 degrees Fahrenheit and the relative humidity should be between 35 - 55% at all times.

-Spills, pet accidents, or tracked in dirt should be cleaned immediately.
+- Spills, pet accidents, or tracked in dirt should be cleaned immediately.
 The sooner a mess is removed, the easier it is to clean up and prevent tracking.
-We recommend Basic Coatings Squeaky Clean or Bona Hardwood Cleaner for regular cleaning and removing grease and smudges from your floor.
-The above procedures and products will help maintain the shine of your beautiful wood floor. .
+We recommend Basic Coatings Squeaky Clean, Bruce Armstrong wood floor cleaner, Mannington wood floor cleaner or Bona X Hardwood Floor Cleaner for regular cleaning and removing grease and smudges from your floor.
 Never clean or wet mop with water!
-Water may permanently damage the floor.
+Water may permanetly damage the floor.
 Do not use harsh abrasive cleaners, bleach, ammonia or vinegar based cleaners, wax or acrylic polishes, or oil soaps.